KTC96/project-one/README.md

 <img src="./assets/images/nav-bar-small-readme.png" height="100%" width="50%">

 * The landing page image
    * The landing includes a photograph with text overlay introducing the website and its theme.
-The image changes to a bacteria illustration when hovering with the mouse and back again when the cursor is taken off the image, providing an interesting an eyecatching feature.
+The image changes to a bacteria illustration when hovering with the mouse and back again when the cursor is taken off the image, providing an interesting an eye-catching feature.

 <img src="./assets/images/main-image-readme.png" height="100%" width="100%">